mamoit/dotfiles/README.md

 .bash_prompt  | Bash prompt colors, completions and whatnot .bashrc       | Entry point for all the other files, no need to change this .exports      | Some local variables
-.extras       | Name says it all, anything that doesn't fit anywhere else .functions    | Bash functions
+.extras       | Name says it all, anything that is local and should not be commited .functions    | Bash functions
 .gitconfig    | Git configuration
 .motd         | Message of the day to be printed on opening bash